A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets

-Along with these measurements, we study inclusive jet spectra for p-p and Pb-Pb by varying resolution parameters in the anti-${k_{T}}$ algorithm which is realized in the FASTJET software package~\cite{Cacciari:2011ma}.
-The inclusive jet spectrum is of significant interest because the sensitivity of hadronization effects is far less than the observables involving individual final-state hadrons.
-Here, the area of the reconstructed jet cone is defined by the jet radius ${R}$.
+Along with these measurements, we study inclusive jet spectra for p-p and Pb-Pb by varying jet resolution parameters in the anti-${k_{T}}$ algorithm which is realized in the FASTJET software package~\cite{Cacciari:2011ma}.
+The inclusive jet spectrum is of significant interest due to its reduced sensitivity to hadronization effects compared to observables that involve individual final-state hadrons.
+Here, the area of reconstructed jet cone is defined by the jet radius parameter ${R}$.
 Thus, by varying ${R}$, the reconstructed jet will include different proportions of energy from the medium response and the quenched jet.
-We also acknowledge the observations for a new sensitivity to QGP properties and underlying jet quenching mechanism in a study for jet yield suppression versus ${R}$~\cite{Chien_2016}.
-Specifically, different dependences of the jet suppression on ${R}$, are predicted by theoretical models based on anti-de Sitter/conformal field theory correspondence~\cite{Hulcher_2018} and perturbative QCD~\cite{Armesto_2009}.
+We also highlight the discovery of a new sensitivity to the characteristics of the QGP and the fundamental mechanisms of jet quenching in a study for jet yield suppression versus radius ${R}$~\cite{Chien_2016}.
+Specifically, the dependence of jet suppression on jet-${R}$, is predicted by theoretical models based on Anti-de Sitter/Conformal Field Theory (AdS/CFT) correspondence~\cite{Hulcher_2018} and perturbative QCD~\cite{Armesto_2009}.

-We begin with calculating the jet ${R_{AA}}$ for the Pb-Pb collisions in Section~\ref{Section:Results} and compare with the experimental data from the ATLAS as well as the CMS detector for a robust test of configuration and the overall JETSCAPE framework.
-The calculations include the (2+1)D MUSIC~\cite{Schenke_2010} model for hydrodynamics which is ideal to study many aspects of heavy ion collisions.
-Most notably, this work covers the high-${p_{T}}$ range of jets that is up to 1 TeV, which enables us to probe the QGP medium at much shorter distance scales.
+In this paper, we begin with calculating the jet ${R_{AA}}$ for the Pb-Pb collisions in Section~\ref{Section:Results} and compare with the experimental data from the ATLAS as well as the CMS detector for a robust test of configuration and the overall JETSCAPE framework.
+The calculations include the (2+1)D MUSIC~\cite{Schenke_2010} model for hydrodynamics, which is ideal for studying various aspects of heavy-ion collisions.
+Most notably, this work extends to the high-${p_{T}}$ range of jets, up to 1 TeV, which enables us to explore the structure of the QGP medium at much shorter distance scales.